porrasm/macro-framework/README.md

 ### 5 Read the 'Geting started' guide

 For more in depth guide read the [Getting started](https://porrasm.github.io/windows-macro-framework-library/html/md_markdown_getting_started.html) guide.
+Check out the [code examples](https://github.com/porrasm/macro-framework/tree/main/Examples/CommandExamples) for more more complex use cases.